Study Materials Available

 Question

-What is the specific branch of biology that deals with the study of birds?
+What is the specific study of insects called?

 Answer